syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-template.md

 In the following example, we rendered the Sparkline Chart component in the Grid column by defining the [template](../../api/grid/column/#template) property.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/column-template-cs4/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-template-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-template-cs4" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/column-template-cs4/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-template-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-template-cs4" %}
+{% endif %}

+### Render ColorPicker component in a column

+The [ColorPicker](../../color-picker/getting-started) component of Syncfusion provides a user-friendly way to select colors from a pre-defined color palette or custom colors.
+It can be used in a variety of scenarios such as picking a theme color or changing the color of an element on a page.

+In the following code, we rendered the ColorPicker component in the Grid column by defining the [template](../../api/grid/column/#template) property.

 You can render any component in a grid column using the [`template`](../../api/grid/column/#template) property.